ktorch/ktorch/docs/build.rst

 To customize the PyTorch c++ libraries or to build to a different setup than supplied by PyTorch, it is also possible to build the libraries from source.

-For a mac with the new M2 chip and `MPS (Metal Performance Shaders) <https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/>`_, installing some prerequisites:
+For a mac with an Intel chip,
+since `PyTorch no longer distributes binaries for x86_64 <https://dev-discuss.pytorch.org/t/pytorch-macos-x86-builds-deprecation-starting-january-2024/1690>`_  it's necessary to build libtorch from source.

+Installing some prerequisites for macOS:

 ::

    brew install cmake
    pip install pyyaml

-Then download the source code for PyTorch as of release ``2.2.2``:
+Then download the source code for PyTorch as of release ``2.3.0``:

 ::

-   > git clone -b v2.2.2 --recurse-submodule https://github.com/pytorch/pytorch.git
+   > git clone -b v2.3.0 --recurse-submodule https://github.com/pytorch/pytorch.git

    > mkdir pytorch-build
    > cd pytorch-build